legumeinfo/datastore-specifications/Genus/GENUS/pangenes/README.md

   - cicar.CDCFrontier.gnm2.ann1
 ```

-The README for the collection should validate as a standard datastore "validate.sh readme" file.
+The README for the collection should validate as a datastore "validate.sh pangene_readme" file.
-However, note the following differences relative to other genomic collections:
+Note the following differences relative to other genomic collections:
 - The "scientific_name" will just be the genus, e.g. Phaseolus.
+- The "scientific_name_abbrev" should not be included, since the scientific_name is sufficient for this collection type.
 - The "taxid" should be for the genus level.
-- ???
-The "scientific_name_abbrev" should be five letters from the genus name, lowercased: "phase", "vigna", "glyci", etc.
-- The "genotype" should be a list of the constituent genotypes, as a yaml array (one line per genotype).
+- There is no "genotype" field in the pangene README.
+In its place are two fields that hold lists of annotation names: "annotations_main" and "annotations_extra".
 - All of the above conventions should be handled automatically by [ds_souschef.pl](https://github.com/legumeinfo/datastore-specifications/tree/main/scripts), given a suitable [config file](https://github.com/legumeinfo/datastore-specifications/tree/main/scripts/ds_souschef_configs/pangene_sets).